lbfalvy/orchid/ROADMAP.md

 ## Async
 Join allows to run code when a tuple of pending events all resolve on the event poller

-## New: FS
-Exposes tree operations to Orchid
-Uses existing IO to open and read files
-Uses the event bus to read directories in batches without blocking other Orchid code

 ## New: Network
 Event-driven I/O with single-fire events and resubscription to relay backpressure to the OS.
 Initially TCP